 - Check number (a copy of the check is preferred)

 - Mail all funds to the alumni activities office and to no other location.
 The money will be deposited to your chapter’s replenishment grant fund and donation receipts for donors will be processed by Philanthropies.

 Fundraising to Support Alumni Chapters

 - Event Fees – Ticket prices for any activity involving food, recreation, or entertainment should cover all expenses for the activity and allow for a small surplus.

-- Business Underwriters or Contributors (Sponsors) – Be aware of alumni whose businesses are willing to help defray the costs of an event, totally underwrite the costs, or provide other services.
-Also, it may be possible for a business to sponsor a mailing, but certain requirements must be met.
-Contact the alumni relations staff with questions.
+- Business Underwriters or Contributors (Sponsors) – Watch for alumni whose businesses are willing to help defray the costs of an event, totally underwrite the costs, or provide other services.